 - Long-term debt can eliminate reliance on expensive debt

 - Businesses must be established

 - Collateral may be required

-*Interest rate on bank term loans depend on loan term and the applicant's credit and financial profile.
+Term loans generally have interest rates on the lower side.
+The interest rates on bank term loans depend on the repayment term and the applicant's credit and financial profile.

 What can term loans be used for?